Obarun/66/doc/66-frontend.md

 TimeoutStop = 5000
 ```

-Specifies the maximum time (ms) to wait for the stop script (`finish`) to complete before forcibly killing it.
+Specifies the maximum time (in milliseconds) the service's **stop** sequence may
+take.
+If the stop transition — the stop/`finish` script — does not complete within
+this time, `66` kills the service.

 * mandatory: no